crazywooooorm/Theory/Statistics/Nonparametric/README.md

 #### Pros
-* Doesn't depend on shape of distributions or other assumptions (assumptions of distribution are actually pretty difficult to meet in many case).
+* Doesn't depend on shape of distributions or other assumptions (assumptions of distribution are actually pretty difficult to meet in many cases).
-* Works for small sample.
+* Easy to apply.
 * Deals with data with different measurements.

 #### Cons
 * Might lose power and information when the assumptions on distributions are actually met.
+* Needs some approximation in big sample cases.

 ## One-Sample Case